ashwin142000/Covid19-Tracker-bot-using-Python/README.md

 # Covid19-Tracker-bot-using-Python
+This project uses Web scrapping using BeautifulSoup,Requests and pandas.
  This is a Covid19 tracker which provides up-to-date informations about Total number of corona cases reported in India and different states of India.
  We can ask for a State's Corona Updates using this bot.